ryanmaguire/libtmpl/README.md

 compilers, so it is more fitting to say it is written in the intersection of these standards.

-The ``extras/`` folder contains a plethora of code for recreational purposes (random walks, fractals, raytracing, and more).
-These files are **not** part of libtmpl and are not compiled via the Makefile or the ``make.sh`` script.
-Most of the files in ``extras/`` are written in C, but some are in C++, Python, Sage, and the rare Mathematica file may appear, and some files use C99 tools.

 The ``examples/`` folder contains examples of all of the functions in the library and shows basic usage of these tools.